-A gateway to the US Midwest, lawyers in our Chicago office serve clients regionally and around the globe, advising them on a broad range of issues related to litigation, labor, employment, employee benefits, intellectual property, tax, securities enforcement, investment management, structured transactions, and corporate transactions.
+Our lawyers in Chicago, a gateway to the US Midwest, serve clients regionally and around the globe, advising them on a broad range of issues related to litigation, labor, employment, employee benefits, intellectual property, tax, securities enforcement, investment management, structured transactions, and corporate transactions.

 Our team includes nationally recognized labor and employment litigators, including a former chair of the US National Labor Relations Board; a former official of the US Securities and Exchange Commission; a former federal prosecutor; and lawyers with scientific and engineering backgrounds who assist clients on the full array of intellectual property matters.